PioneersHub/conference/docs/guidelines/tools.md

 9. [Certificate of attendance](https://github.com/PioneersHub/participation_certificate) for PDF document creation
 10. [Team page helper app](https://github.com/PioneersHub/team_page_helper_app) for adding team members to the website
     - creates json and makes a PR on the conference website

+# External Tools and Services

+1. Mailgun for transactional emails.